mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

             # Server API versioning implies that the server supports hello.
             helloOk = stableApi != Null
             connection = new Connection(serverAddress)

+            if connectTimeoutMS !=0:
               set connection timeout to connectTimeoutMS

         # Do any potentially blocking operations after releasing the mutex.
         create the socket and perform connection handshake